 4) Stone Arch Bridge

 The Stone Arch Bridge is a historic monument that spans across the Mississippi River.
 It was originally used as a railroad that was the way to bring goods across the river.
 It is now a scenic route used mostly by pedestrians and bicyclists.
-Walking on this bridge will give you an awesome view of Saint Anthony Falls.
+Walking on this bridge will give you an awesome view of Saint Anthony Falls and downtown Minneapolis.

 5) Mill City Museum